brundinm/brundinm/README.md

   1997, and it is still in production 27 years later!
 - Developed an experimental web-based library catalog for a reference book collection using Perl CGI scripts and SSI directives at the School of Library and Information Studies, University of Alberta.
-Library catalog features included field-specific searching (title, author, subject), Boolean operator applied searching (AND, OR), and string phrase searching (exact query phrase); an experimental search interface to facilitate subject searching of the catalog by using a thesaurus of hyperlinked subject terms; and logging of both catalog web page visits as well as catalog search queries was implemented, thus making possible user activity analyses and transaction log analyses.
+Reference collection catalog features included field-specific searching (title, author, subject), Boolean operator applied searching (AND, OR), and string phrase searching (exact query phrase); an experimental search interface to facilitate subject searching of the catalog by using a thesaurus of hyperlinked subject terms;
+  and logging of both catalog web page visits as well as catalog search queries was implemented, thus making possible user activity analyses and transaction log analyses.

 <p align="center">* * *</p>